Nshmais/Linux-server/README.md

 8. Revoke all rights: `# REVOKE ALL ON SCHEMA public FROM public;`.
 9. Lock down the permissions to only let *catalog* role create tables: `# GRANT ALL ON SCHEMA public TO catalog;`.
 10. Log out from PostgreSQL: `# \q`.
 Then return to the *grader* user: `$ exit`.
-11. Inside the Flask application, the database connection is now performed with:
+11. Inside the `Start.py`, `lotsofmenus.py`, and `database_setup.py`, the database connection showld be updated with:
 ```python
 engine = create_engine('postgresql://catalog:sillypassword@localhost/catalog')
 ```